Elena kloppenburg tell us her story about working with families in Milan.

 The most difficult situation to handle are usually kids who have recently had a new brother or sister.
-I try to have a lot of patience with them and give the lots of extra attention… Also I avoid photographing children when they are not well.
-I know that in the winter months it is pretty impossible to find a date when nobody is ill, but I would prefer to reschedule a session for spring time or summer if kids are not feeling well, since they very understandingly are much less cooperative when they are ill!
+I try to have a lot of patience with them and give them lots of extra attention… Also, I avoid photographing children when they are not well.
+I know that in the winter months it is pretty impossible to find a date when nobody is ill, but I would prefer to reschedule a session for springtime or summer if kids are not feeling well, since they very understandingly are much less cooperative when they are ill!

 Clothing is very important because it set the tone for the session.
 This does not mean that the whole family has to turn up in designer clothes and perfectly coordinated!
 On the contrary, I believe that kids have to wear what they feel comfortable with (but please no sweat pants and dirty t-shirts!).
 Just tone up a bit what they would wear and try to ask them for their opinion too and let them help pick out an outfit.

-For family sessions it would be great to chose 2 colours as main focus (jeans and beige, for example) add in a colour pop (yellow, green, pink) and mix and match.
+For family sessions, it would be great to choose 2 colours as the main focus (jeans and beige, for example) add in a colour pop (yellow, green, pink) and mix and match.
 I am always available to plan and discuss clothing choices with my clients before a session 🙂

 To be avoided are bold patterns, narrow stripes and t-shirts with big slogans on them (unless they are part of a session theme).
 In short, people should be the focus of the session, not clothes!

-The first thing you should do is to look at the photographers portfolio and if you like her/his style.
-There is no point going to a photographer who does only studio portraits and request an outdoor session, or come to a photographer with a candid style and ask for posed studio shots!
+The first thing you should do is to look at the photographer’s portfolio and if you like her/his style.
+There is no point going to a photographer who does only studio portraits and requests an outdoor session, or comes to a photographer with a candid style and ask for posed studio shots!
 Furthermore, look at the experience the photographer has in working with children.
-You can be a really brilliant photographer, but if you dont understand the psychology of kids you will not get good portraits!
+You can be a really brilliant photographer, but if you don’t understand the psychology of kids you will not get good portraits!

 For newborn photos, please be sure that the photographer respects newborn safety!
 A few baby poses are possible only with Mums help and removing safety elements such as Mums hand in photoshop afterwards.
 Defy of photographers who position babies on high surfaces and furniture without a parent nearby!